dixit81/Amazons/README.md

 More information is available here: https://en.wikipedia.org/wiki/Game_of_the_Amazons

-<a href=https://www.youtube.com/watch?v=kjSOSeRZVNg>The numberphile video that got me interested in making this game</a>
+https://www.youtube.com/watch?v=kjSOSeRZVNg - The numberphile video that got me interested in making this game

-<a href=https://www.youtube.com/watch?v=_1NzUMWeU4c>The man himself explaining the maths of the game</a>
+https://www.youtube.com/watch?v=_1NzUMWeU4c_ - The man himself explaining the maths of the game